zurb/twentytwenty/README.md

     before_label: 'January 2017', // Set a custom before label
     after_label: 'March 2017', // Set a custom after label
-    no_overlay: true //Do not show the overlay with before and after });
+    no_overlay: true //Do not show the overlay with before and after
+    move_slider_on_hover: true // Move slider on mouse hover?
+  });
 });
 ```